On the Liouville function at polynomial arguments: The non-pretentious case

 for all $x'\leq X$, apart from $\leq \eta X$ exceptions.

-But now Proposition \ref{prop_99} shows that \eqref{e181} is $\leq 1-2\delta'$ for some constant $\delta'>0$ depending only on $\delta_0$, unless $x'\leq X$ belongs to an exceptional set of measure $\leq \eta X$.
-Taking $\eta>0$ small and recalling that \eqref{e139} is an average over $x'$ of expressions of the form \eqref{e181}, this gives the desired bound for \eqref{e176}. \end{proof}
+But now Proposition~\ref{prop_99} shows that~\eqref{e181} is $\leq 1-2\delta'$ for some constant $\delta'>0$ depending only on $\delta_0$, unless $x'\leq X$ belongs to an exceptional set of measure $\leq \eta X$.
+Taking $\eta>0$ small in terms of $\delta'$ and recalling that~\eqref{e139} is upper bounded by an average over $x'$ of expressions of the form~\eqref{e181}, this gives the desired bound for~\eqref{e176}. \end{proof}